 With increased probability and severity of extreme weather events, resilience of the energy system has become a key concern to system operators.
 Processes before, during and after an event will need to be elaborated upon.
 Hardening of existing infrastructure should be revisited under the scenario of extreme weather events and global warming.
 Vulnerability to failure of the upstream network shall be analysed.
 Distributed Energy Resource integration may enhance and complement existing resilience practices.
-With electricity becoming the backbone of the entire energy system, and where an increase of decentralized renewable generation of electricity with highly automated operation, cyber security will be a third element requiring further investigation.
+With electricity becoming the backbone of the entire energy system, and where an increase of decentralized renewable generation of electricity with highly automated operation, cyber security will become an increased risk to manage.
+Strengthening the inverter based energy system will be a third element requiring further investigation.